mrhoney81/routethink/README.md

 ## Output Format

-The HTML report color-codes POIs for easy reference:
+The HTML report features a split-screen layout:
+- Left side: Color-coded POI list with:
   - Light blue: Supermarkets
   - Medium blue: Convenience stores
   - Darker blue: Other shops
   - Pastel green: Campsites
+- Right side: Interactive map showing:
+  - Full route trace in blue
+  - Clickable POI markers
+  - Zoom and pan controls

-Each entry includes:
+Each POI entry includes:
 - Distance along route (km)
 - Name and type of POI
 - Elevation
 - Nearest settlement
 - Clickable coordinates linking to Google Maps

+Click any POI in the list to zoom to its location on the map.